 - Heat olive oil in a large skillet (one with a lid) over medium heat.
 Add onion to the pan and season with 1/2 teaspoon salt.
-Cook about 5-6 minutes or until until translucent.
+Cook, stirring frequently, about 5-6 minutes or until until translucent.

 - Add the minced garlic to the pan and cook until fragrant, about 1-2 minutes.
 Add the rice and saute for 2 minutes, stirring frequently, or until lightly browned and toasted.

-- Nestle the chicken into the rice and add 3 cups of the chicken broth.
-Bring to a boil.
-Reduce heat to medium-low and cover.
+- Nestle the chicken into the rice and add 3 cups of the chicken broth, careful not to pour over the chicken.
+Bring to a boil, then reduce heat to medium-low and cover.
 Cook undisturbed for 20 minutes.
 Resist the temptation to lift the lid as it will release steam which is necessary for cooking the rice.